ExpressionEngine/ExpressionEngine-User-Guide/docs/fieldtypes/_slider_field_settings.md

 ### Step

-The step to increase/decrease the value when clicking arrow buttons in the field.
+The step to increase/decrease the value by in the field.

 ### Prefix